Missing Middle Housing Initiative

 • Hello, which level of government is responsible for bylaws and zoning that impact the addition of missing middle housing?

-Ruby S asked almost 3 years ago
+Ruby S asked about 3 years ago

 In British Columbia, the Local Government Act gives municipalities the power regulate land use through zoning bylaws (see Division 5).
 The Act also allows municipal governments to establish Development Permit areas (see Division 7) that require certain forms of development, such as missing middle housing, to demonstrate compliance with a set of design guidelines before they can seek a building permit.
 Here are the proposed Missing Middle Design Guidelines that would compliment proposed approaches to zoning for missing middle housing forms in Victoria.